nowsprinting/create-script-folders-with-tests/Documentation~/index.md

-# Create Script Folders with Tests
+# Create Script Folders and Assemblies with Tests

 This Unity Editor Extensions create script folders (Editor, Runtime, and each Tests) containing assembly definition file (.asmdef).

-When opening the context menu and select **Create | C# Script Folders with Tests**, The root folder (e.g., named "MyFeature") and below will be created as follows.
+When opening the context menu and select **Create | C# Script Folders and Assemblies with Tests**, The root folder (e.g., named "MyFeature") and below will be created as follows.

 ```